bacherfl/knative-workshop/02-eventing/kafka/02_kafka_broker/README.md

 ## Configuration

-To configure the usage of the `KafkaChannels` as default, edit the `default-ch-webhook` Configmap, like:
+To configure the usage of the `KafkaChannels` as default, edit the `default-ch-webhook` Configmap (`kubectl edit cm default-ch-webhook -n knative-eventing`), like:

 ```
 apiVersion: v1